TankoTech/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints absolute path of current dir
+display the content list of your current dir